Culturally Arranged Marriage Visitor Visa

 How to apply

-- 4Marry and move to a partnership visa.
+- 4Marry, then move to a partnership visa.
 After you marry and begin living together, apply for a partnership work or resident visa.

 The evidence that decides it